 Right around this time, the food truck movement exploded in South Florida.
 Chef Hales’ Dim Ssam, a Gogo mobile, would debut at the 1st South Florida truck rally I curated.
 On Dim Ssam a Gogo, he created a couple of dishes (Chunk’d Tots and the K-Dog) now on the restaurant’s permanent menu.

 He then opened BlackBrick (right across from Sakaya Kitchen, now closed), Bird & Bone on South Beach (closed), and, most recently, Society BBQ.
 All of which you should check out.

 Why did I start all this talking about taking something for granted?
 It had been years since I had sat down and enjoyed a meal at Sakaya Kitchen.

-I’ll go ahead and be the first one to call it a landmark restaurant in the history of Miami cuisine.
+I’ll be the first to call it a landmark restaurant in the history of Miami cuisine.
 Sakaya Kitchen is the central pillar around which Midtown’s restaurant scene was built.

-Dim Ssam a Gogo is one of the food trucks which gave credibility to the Miami food truck scene.
-It’s why all these years later that Sakaya Kitchen is an iconic Miami restaurant.
+Dim Ssam a Gogo is one of the food trucks that gave credibility to the Miami food truck scene.
+It’s why, all these years later, Sakaya Kitchen is an iconic Miami restaurant.